Unified Arts

 CHORUS (Full Year)

-Band & Chorus (Full Year)
+BAND & CHORUS (Full Year)

 Students who wish to participate in both band and chorus should choose the Band/Chorus option.
 Students choosing this option will participate in two classes during one period, which requires greater student effort (students will learn twice as much music in half the amount of rehearsal time).
 Performance skills do transfer between classes.
 Students will alternate attending band and chorus each day.